 Several recent papers have addressed the likelihood of the occurrence of Condorcet's paradox in a large electorate (Tangian 2000; Tsetlin, Regenwetter and Grofman 2000; List and Goodin 2001).
 The robust finding is that, given plausible assumptions about the distribution of individual preferences, the probability of cyclical collective preferences vanishes as the number of individuals increases.
-In what follows, I will briefly compare existing results on the probability of cycles with the present results on the probability of inconsistent collective sets of judgements, using the example of the conjunctive version of the doctrinal paradox.
+In what follows, I will briefly discuss the parallels between existing results on the probability of cycles and the present results on the probability of inconsistent collective sets of judgements, using the example of the conjunctive version of the doctrinal paradox.